gouthamofficial/Goutham/README.md

-- 👋 Hi, I’m @webzhost
+- 👋 Hi, I’m @Goutham
-- 👀 I’m interested in web-development and programming..
+- 👀 I’m interested in web-development and all programming related content
-- 📚 I am now at 9th grade.. currently studying in Jawahar Navodaya Vidyalaya..
+- 📚 I'm now in 9th grade.. currently studying in Jawahar Navodaya Vidyalaya..
-- 🌱 I’m currently learning web-development, javascript and python...
+- 🌱 I’m currently learning web-development, java and python...
 - 💞️ I’m looking to collaborate on making one of the best web-development and programming community in my place/city....
-- 📫 Reach me via this Github chat facility (I don't want to reveal my mail id and receive spam mails😁😁)
+- 📫 Reach me via....

 <!---
 webzhost/webzhost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.